timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_DesktopApplicationExtensions_Run.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/DesktopApplicationExtensions.cs#L32" title="View the source code">View Source</a>

 #### Parameters
 <dl><dt>  <a href="T_Avalonia_Application">Application</a></dt><dd> </dd><dt>  <a href="T_Avalonia_Controls_Window">Window</a></dt><dd> </dd></dl>

 #### Usage Note
 In Visual Basic and C#, you can call this method as an instance method on any object of type <a href="T_Avalonia_Application">Application</a>.
 When you use instance method syntax to call this method, omit the first parameter.
-For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (C# Programming Guide)</a>.Consider using StartWithDesktopStyleLifetime instead, see https://github.com/AvaloniaUI/Avalonia/wiki/Application-lifetimes for details
+For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (C# Programming Guide)</a>.

+##
+Consider using StartWithDesktopStyleLifetime instead, see https://github.com/AvaloniaUI/Avalonia/wiki/Application-lifetimes for details

 ## See Also